 Although counsellors give marriage advice, they may be divorced, never married or on their third marriage.
 It’s naïve to think that an individual’s personal experience with marriage doesn’t factor into the relationship advice they dispense.
 It certainly does.

 Plus, many marriage counsellors are generalists: They may have counselled a drug-addicted teen before seeing you and your spouse.
 Those in the business of providing professional marriage help should be specialists, not only because marriage provides unique challenges but because there is vast difference between one-on- one therapy, which counsellors are trained for, and managing an angry or emotional party-of- two, which many are not trained for.

-As a relationship coach and couples’ mediator, I regularly see “counselling drop-outs” and have heard first-hand accounts of counselling gone wrong.
+As a couples’ mediator and marriage conflict specialist, I regularly see “counselling drop-outs” and have heard first-hand accounts of counselling gone wrong.

 Take the case of a marriage counsellor who told a 35-year- old father of three young children that he could never “be present” in his marriage until he explored his unresolved feelings for a high-school sweetheart that had recently looked him up on Facebook.
 Or the case of a wife who was told that her husband was “ignoring her needs” by working long hours.
 Apparently it didn’t matter that he was working overtime to pay for the extravagant home she wanted.
 Isolated incidents of incompetence, you say?
 Maybe.
 Or maybe counselling wasn’t the right tool for the job.

 I’ve often wondered why psychological counselling has a monopoly on providing marriage help.
 While counselling is necessary and appropriate in cases of abuse, trauma, addiction, mental illness/disorder and severe emotional distress, not all people with marriage problems suffer from such ills.
 And if they don’t, applying a bandage soaked in psychology can make the wound worse.